 Washington, D.C.
 20036

-The School of Nursing features a complete range of educational programs in nursing.
+The College of Nursing features a complete range of educational programs in nursing.

 Our associate degree program prepares entry-level nurses for employment in a variety of acute and long-term care settings.

 The baccalaureate degree program has three options for study: the B.S., for those students who are entering the four-year program of study for an initial professional degree, the Second Degree option for those who already have a bachelor’s degree in another field, and the RN to B.S. for RNs who wish to complete the B.S. degree.